Mekre-A/Shop/README.md

 -   The homepage should display the lists of products in tabs (in their respective categories)

--   This list of products should be displayed in a grid.
+-   This list of products should be displayed in a grid or alist.

 -   Each product list item in the grid should have: **an image, a name, a price and a button to add the item to the shopping cart**